I’ve quit more times this year than any other.

-Scheduled for this week and next is the promotion of The DDA Method Foundation Training Series.
-And after over a decade in this business of transformation, I am pretty DONE with lengthy sales letters that highlight all the ways in which you NEED a program and a NEW QUICK FIX SOLUTION to make you a BETTER person.
+After over a decade in this business of transformation, I am pretty DONE with lengthy sales letters that highlight all the ways in which you NEED a program and a NEW QUICK FIX SOLUTION to make you a BETTER person.
 It’s such BS.

 This is not one of those.

 Maybe you are ready to get un-stuck, find clarity in what you truly want and create a plan to help you get there.